rakia drink

 Higher Alcohols

-Many people, especially those using local/community distillers, are primarily concerned with a level of methanol in the final product.
+Many people, especially those using local/community distillers, are primarily concerned with the level of methanol in the final product.
 Still, the higher alcohols can have the same or more significant negative impact on the quality and safety of the rakia.

 Among the hundreds of compounds in alcoholic beverages, the higher alcohols and esters are the most important.
 They are formed during the fermentation process and are considered a by-product of alcohol fermentation produced by yeast during alcoholic fermentation.
 Their quantities in the distillates are managed during the process of fractional distillation.